Kennedy Bakircioglu

 Kennedy Bakircioglu (born 2 November 1980) is a Swedish former professional footballer who played as a midfielder.

-He is best remembered for his time with Hammarby IF, with whom he won the 2001 Allsvenskan and 2014 Superettan titles.
+He is best remembered for his time with Hammarby, with whom he won the 2001 Allsvenskan and 2014 Superettan titles.
 He also represented Assyriska, Iraklis, Twente, Ajax and Racing de Santander, in a 22-year career.

 A full international between 2001 and 2008, Bakircioglu won 14 caps for the Sweden national team.

 Early life

 Bakircioglu's family are ethnic Assyrians, followers of the Syriac Orthodox Church.
 The family arrived in Sweden in 1972 from Midyat, Turkey.

 Born in Södertälje, Bakircioglu was named after the former United States president John F. Kennedy.
 His father Benjamin was one of the first to play for newly founded Assyriska FF, a club established by the Assyrian diaspora, going on to become its record goal scorer.

 Club career

 Assyriska

 Bakircioglu started his professional career with Assyriska, making his senior debut in 1996 at age 15.
 He would soon establish himself as a regular starter in Division 1, by then in the Swedish second tier, despite his young age.

 In 1998, Bakircioglu saw a major breakthrough in his senior career and scored nine goals whilst also providing eight assists, in 25 league games.
 He had a trial with Manchester United during the winter of that year, but did not impress enough to secure a contract with the English team.